Après Food Co, Clerkenwell

 Hally's, Parsons Green

 Hally's ethos is all about serving healthy, Californian-inspired food using organic and ethical produce as much as possible.
 Kitted out like a Californian beach house (complete with reclaimed wood floors, pastel-dipped chairs, white clapboarding and neon signage), it offers a fresh, bright atmosphere which makes guests want to linger from breakfast to afternoon tea.
-Within, you’ll find Monmouth organic coffee, craft beer and affordable world wine.
+Within, you’ll find Monmouth organic coffee, craft beer and affordable boutique world wine.
 Expect daily changing salads, an array of delicious cakes and US favourites such as pulled pork and burgers.
-It's dog-friendly too – owner Anna's Irish terrier, Arthur, is a regular.
+It's dog-friendly too – owner Anna's Irish Terrier Arthur is a regular.

 60 New King's Road, Fulham, SW6 4LS